STRUCTURE AND FUNCTION 5: UROLOGICAL AND REPRODUCTIVE SYSTEMS - 2019/0

 Lectures, flipped classroom, small group discussions,

-2-3 lectures per week, 2-3 hours practical per week and 2 hours PBL in 3 weeks.
+2-3 lectures per week and 2-3 hours practical per week

 The learning and teaching methods include: